puppetlabs/puppet-docs/source/pe/2.0/welcome_whats_new.markdown

 When executing commands as a different user, Puppet was leaving the forked process with Puppet's own group permissions.
 Specifically:

 * Puppet's primary group (usually root) was always present in a process's supplementary groups.
-* When an exec resource was assigned a user to run as but not a group, Puppet would set its effective GID to Puppet's own GID (usually root).
+* When an `exec` resource had a specified `user` attribute but not a `group` attribute, Puppet would set its effective GID to Puppet's own GID (usually root).
 * Permanently changing a process's UID and GID wouldn't clear the supplementary groups, leaving the process with Puppet's own supplementary groups (usually including root).

 This caused any untrusted code executed by a Puppet exec resource to be given unexpectedly high permissions.
 [See here][gid_release] for more details, including hotfixes for previous versions of PE.